 Chris Pooley and his wife Ali, not content to run one half marathon a year, steadily punished themselves to raise further funds for MS, completing 17 tough challenges over the space of a year.
 With the sole aim of raising £5000 the pair mounted obstacles left right and centre and Techbuyer was rightly proud of their dedication and commitment and decided to match their fund raising figure so a total of over £10,000 was raised.
 Due to their huge efforts the pair received a commendation from the MS Society in recognition of their achievements.
 Read more here.

 Children’s Care home

 We have donated 190 laptops that will be distributed among all children’s care homes and among young people who have recently left the care system in Northern Ireland.
 These groups don’t have access to IT devices like phones or computers which makes staying in contact with friends and family impossible.
 We are very happy to have created a lifeline of communication for them.

 Follifoot Disabled Riders Group

-Another personal connection here - Kevin's mum Rosie was the founder and driving force behind this unique local charity.
-In 1986 Rosie formed the group to offer disabled adults and children the benefits and experience of horse riding.
-Using Julie Pedley's Follifoot Park Riding Centre as her base Rosie set about recruiting the necessary voluntary helpers, with the number rising to 150 volunteers today.
-She then purchased a carriage to offer rides to wheelchair users and those not able to ride themselves.
+Follifoot Disabled Riders Group was founded in 1986 by Rosie, our CEO’s mother.
+Rosie formed the group to offer disabled adults and children the benefits and experience of horse riding.
+Rosie recruited the necessary voluntary helpers, with the number rising to 150 volunteers today.
+She purchased a carriage to offer rides to wheelchair users and those not able to ride themselves.
 In 2004 during a visit to a local college Rosie saw a mechanical horse and started fundraising to provide one at Follifoot for people who wouldn't be safe on a live horse.
 She raised £20000 from local companies and succeeded in bringing STAN to Follifoot!